 Wind Energy Mesonet

 There are multiple sources of weather observations at 10 meters and below, including both public (like the National Weather Service’s Automated Surface Observing System (ASOS) network) and private (like WeatherFlow’s Coastal Mesonet and Hurricane Network).
-However, there are far fewer sources of reliable data above 10 meters, which has been a significant limitation as utility scale wind turbines have reached hub heights of 80 meters, with 100 meter models on the drawing boards.
+However, there are far fewer sources of reliable data above 10 meters, which has been a significant limitation as commercial scale wind turbines have reached hub heights of 80 meters, with 100 meter models on the drawing boards.